-America’s gun problem: Refusal to address silent epidemic’
+America’s gun control: Refusal to address silent epidemic’

 The world thinks America’s gun laws are crazy — and they’re right